jvukovich/bounce/README.md

 **Why .NET Core and not .NET Standard?**

+Because **AppDomain.CreateDomain** throws a **PlatformNotSupportedException** in .NET Standard.

-Because **AppDomain** and **AssemblyLoadContext** are not available in .NET Standard.
+Additionally, **AssemblyLoadContext** is only available in .NET Core.

 One of these is necessary to load an assembly at runtime.

 **Breaking Changes**